 Some of the business benefits of time tracking that I have found are:

-Helping save yourself (and employees/contractors) from scope creep
+- Helping save yourself (and employees/freelancer) from scope creep

 Last but not least: